What is the SKALE Network?

 Why did NODE Foundation choose ConsenSys Activate to launch SKALE as the first network its platform?

 We believe that Activate has done an incredibly thorough job of creating guidelines that will keep SKALE as compliant as is possible in the launch of the network and token offering.
 By having this, we are also able to gain access to the US markets, which is an incredibly important market for SKALE as many projects and dApps will be created in the US.
-For a full list of countries that can participate, please see the ConsenSys Codefi Activate website.

 At what point can users sell tokens they have purchased?